gbmhunter/blog/content/posts/2015-07-13-conflict-with-child-page-list-and-code-highlighter-style-plugins.md

 Certain pages around this website where **not displaying source code** correctly.
 I was using [Crayon Syntax Highlighter](https://wordpress.org/plugins/crayon-syntax-highlighter/) to style the code.
 Instead of nicely formatted code like this:

-{{< figure src="/images/2015/07/sb-child-list-plugin-bug-code-displaying-correctly.png" width="508px" caption="Code displaying correctly." caption-position="bottom" >}}
+{{< figure src="/images/2015/07/sb-child-list-plugin-bug-code-displaying-correctly.png" width="508px" caption="Code displaying correctly."  >}}

 I was left with Crayon shortcodes in the form

-{{< figure src="/images/2015/07/sb-child-list-plugin-bug-code-displaying-incorrectly.png" width="379px" caption="Code displaying incorrectly because of a bug with the SB Child List plugin." caption-position="bottom" >}}
+{{< figure src="/images/2015/07/sb-child-list-plugin-bug-code-displaying-incorrectly.png" width="379px" caption="Code displaying incorrectly because of a bug with the SB Child List plugin."  >}}

 It seemed that shortcodes with the form [crayon-55a318c46df22443583779/] were somehow not being processed (it might be that all shortcodes were not being processed, I did not test any others).